jpilgrim/mdspex/mdspex.doc/index.md

 ## Headings

-Spex supports so-called ATX headings, using '#' as control sequence.
+MDSpex supports so-called ATX headings, using '#' as control sequence.
 The number of '#' characters defines the level of the heading.

 REQ SPEX-601: ATX Headings
 	TASK:#6